Twin Domain Structure in Magnetically Doped Topological Insulators: Results and Discussion

-The described behavior dramatically changed when a chemical disorder is introduced in the sample.
-Regardless of the type of doping, whether is magnetic (Mn$^{\mathrm{Bi}}$, Fig.~\ref{Fig_mag_pref}b) or not (Se$^{\mathrm{Bi}}$, Fig.~\ref{Fig_mag_pref}c), we observed a modification of distributions of TPs in comparison to the pure sample~(Fig.~\ref{Fig_mag_pref}a).
-Calculations showed that a magnetic disordered (Mn$^{\mathrm{Bi}}$) leads to gathering of TPs instead of their spreading, which was observed in the undoped system.
-Whereas non-magnetic disorder almost removes presence of any preferred positions as no significant energy difference was observed~(Fig.~\ref{Fig_mag_pref}c) in comparison to the ideal one~(Fig.~\ref{Fig_mag_pref}a).
-The energy differences are about one order of magnitude smaller in the case of non-magnetic doping.
+The interaction between TPs significantly changes when chemical disorder is introduced in the sample.
+For all studied types of doping (Mn$^{\mathrm{Bi}}$ shown in Figure~\ref{Fig_mag_pref}b, or Se$^{\mathrm{Bi}}$ shown in Figure~\ref{Fig_mag_pref}c) we observed a modification of the dependence of the relative formation energy on the distributions of TPs in comparison to the pure sample~(Figure~\ref{Fig_mag_pref}a).
+Thanks to the presence of disorder the monotonous dependence on the distance from a certain vacuum interface disappears (compare Figs.~\ref{Fig_mag_pref}b,c to Figure~\ref{Fig_mag_pref}a; $\otimes$-, $\boxtimes$-points). {Moreover, the observed relative energy differences are almost one order of magnitude smaller (Figure~\ref{Fig_mag_pref}b,c).
+It {may be} caused by suppressed interactions between TPs compared to the ideal case.
+The presence of a TP {apparently} does not represent such significant perturbation {in disordered systems} as {it does} in the case of pure, regular systems.}

-We assume that gathered TPs in the case of magnetic doping likely minimize the induced effect on the electron structure.
-It is caused by interplay of TPs and disorder in connection with the magnetism, which naturally doesn't exist in the pure structure.
-It likely indicates that TPs are not too favorable in the magnetically disordered systems as the dependence of the relative formation energy on the defect concentration proves~(Fig.~\ref{Fig_EnTPinmagdoped}).

-The flatten dependencies calculated for the non-magnetic disorder likely originates from the suppressed influence of TPs on Bi$_{\mathrm{2}}$Se$_{\mathrm{3}}$ multilayer under the presence of a chemical disorder in comparison to the ideal case.
-Therefore it emphasises the importance of the magnetism in the interplay with presented TPs in the case of magnetic doping.
-A general disorder represents only a small contribution.
-We can assume that the strong modification of the energy dependencies~(Figs.~\ref{Fig_mag_pref}b vs. ~\ref{Fig_mag_pref}c) is based on the presence of the magnetism.
+{Calculations show that {a system with magnetic disorder} (Mn$^{\mathrm{Bi}}$) {prefers} gathering of TPs (Figure~\ref{Fig_mag_pref}b) instead of their spreading observed in the undoped system. {On the other hand,} non-magnetic disorder rather maintains a repulsion between TPs, although it is quite weak~(Figure~\ref{Fig_mag_pref}c) in comparison to the ideal case~(Figure~\ref{Fig_mag_pref}a), and it {is non-negligible} only for adjacent TPs.} {This indicates a significance of magnetism related effects, although we cannot exclude the role of different chemistry between dopant species.
+Therefore we study the influence of the magnetism in more detail in next sections. }